CryptoverseCC/robohash-token/README.md

 `ROPSTEN_PRIVATE_KEY="123YourPrivateKeyHere"`
 Do not forget to add `.env.local` to your `.gitignore`!

 The Ethereum test networks are networks which you can use to test your contracts.
-There’s also Kovan and Rinkeby.
-I chose Ropsten for this tutorial because it’s the easiest to get Ropsten ETH at the moment.
-All are fairly similar and you can use whichever testnet you like but for the remainder of the tutorial I’ll assume you’re using ropsten.
+There's also Kovan and Rinkeby.
+I chose Ropsten for this tutorial because it's the easiest to get Ropsten ETH at the moment.
+All are fairly similar and you can use whichever testnet you like but for the remainder of the tutorial I'll assume you're using ropsten.
 Visit https://faucet.metamask.io/ to request some test ETH.
 Once you get some ETH from the faucet you should be ready to deploy!

 Ok, now we are ready to deploy our contract:
 `truffle deploy --network ropsten`